n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/ClockifyTrigger/README.md

 ## Example Usage

-This workflow allows you to receive updates for events in Clockify.
+This workflow allows you to get new time entries from Clockify.
 You can also find the [workflow](https://n8n.io/workflows/536) on the website.
 This example usage workflow would use the following node.
 - [Clockify Trigger]()

 The final workflow should look like the following image.